gravitational/teleport/rfd/0041-aws-node-join.md

 }
 ```

-The pkcs7 signature is separate from the document and looks like:
+The pkcs7 signature is seperate from the document and looks like:
 ```
 MIAGCSqGSIb3DQEHAqCAMIACAQExCzAJBgUrDgMCGgUAMIAGCSqGSIb3DQEHAaCAJIAEggHZewog
 ICJhY2NvdW50SWQiIDogIjI3ODU3NjIyMDQ1MyIsCiAgImFyY2hpdGVjdHVyZSIgOiAieDg2XzY0